10sandeep/namaste-react-series/README.md

 When you are writing jsx code if you write it in single line then its okay if you wrting it in multiple line then you have to put it inside a parenthesis because babel need to understand it.

+# React Component

+Everythig in react is a component.
+There are two types of components in react.
+1.Class Based Components-
+*its a old way of writing react components.
+*It used javascript Classes.
+2.Functional Based Components-
+*.its a new way of writing react components.
+*.Class based components uses javascript functions.